fabibombo/vnet_segmentation_docker/README.md

 ![Results Preview](https://github.com//fabibombo/vnet_segmentation_docker/blob/main/pictures/results3.png?raw=true) -->

-Example of preeliminary results, further work such as by filtering the Fat Supression, Endorrectal Coil and Whole Pelvis View images are necessary to refine the final results.
+Example of preeliminary results, further work such as by filtering the Fat Supression, Endorrectal Coil and Whole Pelvis View images is necessary to refine the final results.

 ### Commands ###